nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The Telegram handle, consultation date, and Mastery Check date are optional.
 </div>

-### View individual student details: `view`
+### View individual student details: `find`

 View a particular student's details.

-Format: `view s/STUDENT_NUMBER`
+Format: `find n/STUDENT_NAME`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Use student number to view student due to name similarity.
+Use student name as user is looking for details and doesn't have them.

 ### Deleting a student: `delete`